|Nutritional Guidelines (per serving)|

 These soft, buttery baked onions offer incredible sweet flavor, and they take just minutes to prepare.
 Vidalia onions can be quite large, so two onions might suffice for four people.
 The Vidalia onion has a wide, flat shape, which works well in this recipe, but feel free to use Walla Walla, Mayan Sweet, or another variety of sweet onion.

-- Cut 1 tablespoon of butter into very small pieces and scatter the pieces over an onion and among the layers.
+Cut 1 tablespoon of butter into very small pieces and scatter the pieces over the onion and among the layers.
 Sprinkle the onion with salt and pepper and about 3 to 4 tablespoons of the Parmesan cheese.
 Repeat with the remaining onions.